MeSafal/readingAssistant/README.md

 # 📘 Visually Impaired Reading Assistant
-_A Final Year Major by Arjun Koirala and Sushmeet Paudel_
+_A Final Year Major Project — by Arjun Koirala and Sushmeet Paudel_

 ---